swift-server/swift-openapi-lambda/README.md

 QuoteService has no authentication.
 Is this okay? [y/N]: <-- answer Y here
 ```

-This command outputs the URL of the API GAteway, for example:
+This command outputs the URL of the API Gateway, for example:

 ```sh
 Outputs